pluralsight/guides/published/front-end-javascript/ionic-2-and-firebase/article.md

 For a far more in depth look at statements, check out Angular 2's docs.

-"Ok.
-I made a todo, but I didn't see anything happen?"
-Correct!
-We still need to add some user feedback for saving a todo.
+Now if our user makes a todo they have no way of knowing if it was successful.
+So lets add some user feedback.

 Ionic 2 has a lot of nice built-in components to choose from, including the Toast component.
 Toasts are a great way to provide feedback.
 To add a Toast to our new todo page, we will first need to import Toasts from Ionic 2.
 ```